 Shipping & Coupons

 A lot of places offer free shipping these days.
 And there are always coupons; who doesn’t like coupons?
-I’m sure I am not the only one with a coveted stash of Bed, Bath and Beyond coupons.
+I’m sure I am not the only one with a coveted stash of Bed, Bath, and Beyond coupons.
 I am also a fan of Ebates and Honey (that helps you find coupon codes).
-Happy shopping and congratulations on those graduations!
+Happy shopping and congratulations to those graduates!

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.com.

 Leave A Comment